Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Innovative German film-maker Leni Riefenstahl documented the 1936 Berlin Olympics (famous for American track star Jesse Owens who won four gold medals for his sprint racing) in this stunning film - with graceful and beautiful images of 'Aryan' athletes in competition.
 The film's innovations directly influenced future televised sports coverage.
 It opened with a beautiful, silent prologue sequence with views of ancient nude Greek statues (that seemingly came to life), nude dancers, and near-nude male athletes.
 The images artistically captured the movement of beautiful human bodies to perfection.

 Pygmalion (1938, UK), 96 minutes, D: Anthony Asquith, Leslie Howard

 A delightful romantic comedy, the first (non-musical) film version of George Bernard Shaw's 1912 stage play and screenplay, and a Broadway opening in 1914.
-It is a socio-economic drama based on the Cinderella story, but actually taken from the Greek myth of Pygmalion - about a sculptor who fell in love with a marble statue of his own making.
-A stuffy dialect/diction/phonetics teacher, Professor Henry Higgins (Leslie Howard) makes a bet with a friend Col. Pickering (Scott Sunderland) that he can educate and transform a common, coarse Cockney flower seller Eliza Doolittle (Wendy Hiller) into being able to speak in proper English and pass as a captivating British lady/duchess of upper class breeding - within three months - at the Ambassador's Ball.
-In the process of transforming her, he falls in love with her.
+It was a socio-economic drama based on the Cinderella story, but actually taken from the Greek myth of Pygmalion - about a sculptor who fell in love with a marble statue of his own making.
+A stuffy dialect/diction/phonetics teacher, Professor Henry Higgins (Leslie Howard) made a bet with a friend Col. Pickering (Scott Sunderland) that he could educate and transform a common, coarse Cockney flower seller Eliza Doolittle (Wendy Hiller) into being able to speak in proper English and pass as a captivating British lady/duchess of upper class breeding - within three months - at the Ambassador's Ball.
+In the process of transforming her, he fell in love with her.